CalBlanco/ComicReader/README.md

 I want to be enable people to experience comic books auditorially

+## License
+This project is licensed under a CC-BY-NC License.

+If you would like to use this code commercially please inquire directly.

 ## Demo
 An attempt at reading Invincible Comic Issue #0 using a voice clone of Morgan Freeman